Calculate University Aggregate in Pakistan (2026 Formulas + Major Universities)

 Ans: Typically 75% or above for competitive programs like CS and SE.

-Ans: Only if your selected university doesn’t conduct a test, like QAU or UAF.
+Ans: Only if your selected university accepts admission applications without a test, like QAU or UAF.

 Ans: Focus on boosting your Intermediate marks and entry test performance, as they carry higher weight.

-Ans: No, but many verified educational sites offer free aggregate calculators for all Pakistani universities.
+Ans: No, but many verified educational sites, such as edumap itself, offers free aggregate calculators for all Pakistani universities.